gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additional resource:

 * /ace-group/GROUPNAME/active: this sub-resource supports the GET method, whose handler is defined in {{active-get}}.

+The GROUPNAME segment of the URI path and the group name specified in the Access Token scope (gname in Section 3.1 of {{I-D.ietf-ace-key-groupcomm}}) MUST match (REQ1).

 The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7a), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. using a link-format document {{RFC6690}}.